 Excuse me?
 UX designers everywhere are screaming right now.
 Good 404 messages should concisely explain what went wrong in plain language, and what to do next.
 Just like Bloomberg does below.

-Less clutter, higher user success rates
+404 pages design avoid clutter for higher user success rates

 A lot of sites used to fall into the trap of “Panic!
 The user got a 404!
 Let’s show them everything we got and see if they bite” Bad idea.
 Overwhelming the user with a 404 page jam-packed with links to every nook and cranny of your site is a surefire way to cognitively overload an already frustrated user.
 And as NN Group guru Kathryn Whitenton makes clear, cognitive overload and usability do not go hand in hand.